Out-of-Home Coffee Market Size and Share

 Global Out-of-Home Coffee Market Report Scope

-The out-of-home coffee market refers to sales of coffee through HRI (hotels, restaurants, and institutions) industry worldwide.
-The out-of-home coffee market studied is segmented by category and geography.
-By category, the market is segmented into regular coffee and gourmet/specialty coffee.
+The out-of-home coffee market refers to sales of coffee through the HRI (hotels, restaurants, and institutions) industry worldwide.
+The out-of-home coffee market studied is segmented by product category, beverage format, distribution channel, and geography.
+By product category, the market is segmented into regular coffee and gourmet/specialty coffee.
+By beverage format, the market is segmented into hot brewed, iced/cold brew, and ready-to-drink (RTD).
+By distribution channel, the market is segmented into coffee-shop and café chains, quick-service and fast-casual restaurants, hotels, restaurants and catering, and other distribution channels.
 The study also covers the global analysis of the major regions, such as North America, Europe, Asia-Pacific, South America, the Middle East, and Africa.
-For each segment, the market sizing and forecasts have been done based on value (in USD billion).
+For each segment, the market sizing and forecasts have been done based on value (in USD billion) and volume (in tons).

 Regular Coffee